-Retaking a Course
+Repeating a Course

-Note that if a student fails and retakes a course, the second grade does not replace the first grade; the two grades are averaged.
+If a graduate student retakes a course, the second grade does not replace the first grade; the two grades are averaged.
 For instance, if a student earns an F for a class and retakes the class, earning an A, the two grades would be the equivalent of two Cs and would affect the overall grade-point average as two Cs.